 Caldwell noted that SIM Supply, which works with marketplace services provider ChannelAdvisor Corp., is able to manage its product content so that it can post it once to both Amazon Business and the regular marketplace on Amazon.com.
 (Amazon Business, at Amazon.com/business, operates on the Amazon.com platform, but offers more B2B-specific features like tiered pricing for business buyers.)

-Other tips McRitchie and Caldwell provided included:
+Other tips McRitchie and Caldwell provided include:

 - Advertising by sellers on Amazon, and running B2B-specific campaigns, is becoming an important competitive tool that all sellers should consider;

-- Providing expedited shipping, including one-day shipping, can go a long way to improving a seller’s overall rating on Amazon, helping to it win the Buy box;
+- Providing expedited shipping, including one-day shipping, can go a long way to improving a seller’s overall rating on Amazon, helping it to win the Buy box;

 - When a seller commits errors, such as mistakenly posting extremely low prices on its products, it’s best to quickly notify Amazon of the mistake and of the fix in the works.
 “If there’s a problem, get ahead of it and tell Amazon immediately,” McRitchie said.
 It may still result in a temporarily lowered seller rating from Amazon, but it would be less likely that Amazon would suspend the seller’s account, he added.